Athens Combo Ticket Book Your Trip Athens Tourist Pass

 It wasn’t until after the Greek War of Independence in 1821 ended that the monument finally became property of the Greek state.

-Today, the monument of Lysicrates stands tall amidst a colorful garden on Lysikratous Square, attracting hundreds of visitors every year.
+Today, the monument of Lysicrates stands tall amidst a colorful garden on Lysikratous Square, attracting hundreds of visitors annually.

 Points of Interest on the Oldest Street of Athens

-Below you will read about some places you can find on Tripodon Street that are definitely worth a second look.
+Below, you will read about places you can find on Tripodon Street that are worth a second look.

 School Life and Education Museum